AhoyISki/duat/README.md

-For now, it has a barebones configuration, which is based on Kakoune, so if you are familiar with that text editor, many of the commands are going to be the same.
+For now, it has a barebones configuration, which is based on Kakoune, so if you are familiar with that text editor, many of the cmd are going to be the same.

 ### Configuration